Latest News« Back to News

 And Deputy Head Boy and 1st VIII rower, Jamie Brown, has taken up his place at King’s College, Cambridge to study English after achieving three A*s.
 Jamie told me that the qualities learnt on the river are transferable to what pupils do in school.

 “Our sport psychologist used to talk to us about ‘habits of mind’,” he added.
 “He meant that the competitive mind-set we needed for rowing had to become second nature to us, and that meant applying it to everything we do.
 “Rowing teaches you that the small margins count.
 “In the same way, spending an extra half an hour on every essay that you do to make it polished, or revising a little bit more effectively each day, adds up over a term.”

 But it’s not just rowing which can have this positive effect.
 Rugby is another sport which successful pupils have excelled at throughout

 Old Monmothian Hallam Amos is a shining example.
 At just 21, he has played for his country in the Rugby World Cup whilst also studying for a degree in medicine.

-The Haberdashers’ Monmouth Schools offer sports scholarships and bursaries, and there is always plenty of support on offer when it comes to balancing academic work with training.
+Monmouth School and HMSG both offer sports scholarships and bursaries, and there is always plenty of support on offer when it comes to balancing academic work with training.